 How long does this process take?
 On average, it took about 386 days to go through the entire process in 2012.

 Can I remain anonymous when I file a complaint?
 A complaint can be filed anonymously—that is, you don't give your name or contact information.
 Remember that if you do so, you will not be able to receive any follow-up information about what happened.

 If you do provide your name, you can ask the board to withhold it.

 Additional information about the South Carolina Board of Medical Examiners:

 Medicare: If Medicare (the federal health insurance program for people over age 65 or people under 65 who are disabled) pays for the care you're receiving from a doctor, you have an additional place to go with a quality concern.
-Medicare pays a Quality Improvement Organization (QIO) in each state to oversee the quality of care provided to Medicare patients.
+Medicare pays a Quality Improvement Organization (QIO) to take complaints from Medicare patients.
 Be advised up front, however, that these organizations primarily help doctors improve the care they provide.
 They do not punish doctors.
-The Medicare rules allow the doctor against whom you lodge a complaint to decide whether you can see the details about the agency's findings.

 Explain to the person who answers the phone what your concerns are.
 Depending on the type of problem you are having, they may be able to help you right away.
 For example, with your permission, they may be able to call the doctor's office to see if they can help solve your problem.
 In other cases, they may ask you to send your complaint in writing using a complaint form.

-For more information about the CCME complaint system:
+For more information about the KEPRO complaint system and to access an online complaint form: https://www.keproqio.com/bene/qualityofcarecomp.aspx

 Doctors often practice as part of larger organizations such as a medical group, hospital or managed care plan or HMO.
 Each of these organizations might have a process that patients can use to express concern about the quality of a doctor.
 Generally, these organizations will review a concern about a particular doctor's quality through a process called "peer review."
 This means that other doctors in the same field review the practices of a doctor in question.